zain-noman/uartRpc/README.md

 The subtype field allows for sending things like errrors and end of stream.
 The Index-In-Stream field gives a way to determine if any packets were missed.
 Index in stream begins with 0

-The subtype '0xF' is reserved for end of stream
+subtypes greater than or equal to 8 indicate end of stream

 ## Non Blocking, Callback based api
 such api's can be a bit cumbersome to use but are easier to implement in a platform agnostic way.